A Realistic Retelling of Journey to the West?

 Update: 12-12-21

 One thing I figured out a while ago but never explained here was the reason why the Japanese Buddhist protector deity Aka-Fudo (赤不動) (fig. 6) is depicted with a headband.
 I believe this is a visual representation of the fillet’s association with the Aksobhya Buddha.
-This is because the fudo (Ch: budong, 不動) of Aka-Fudo and the Sanskrit meaning of Aksobhya respectively mean “immovable”.
-So the image of Aka-Fudo is encapsulating both his position as a protector deity and the Buddha represented by the headband.
+This is because the fudo (Ch: budong, 不動) of Aka-Fudo and the Sanskrit meaning of Aksobhya respectively mean “immovable.”
+So, the image of Aka-Fudo is encapsulating both his position as a protector deity and the Buddha represented by the headband.

 Update: 01-23-22